microsoft/r-server-loan-credit-risk/data-scientist.md

 ### Output:
 * `Loan` and `Borrower` SQL tables with the raw data.
 * `Merged_Cleaned` SQL table , with missing values replaced if applicable.
+* `Stats` SQL table , with global means or modes for every variable.

 ### Related files:
 * **step1_preprocessing.R**